UNDERSTANDING “GENETIC DISEASES”

 Beginning at the moment of the conflict resolution, the entire organism becomes mobilized to restore the affected organ to its original function.
 Tissue loss generated during the conflict-active phase is refilled and replenished; additional cells that are no longer needed are removed.
 The autonomic nervous system switches into a state of prolonged vagotonia, forcing the organism to rest, 'while Nature heals itself'.

-Symptoms in the conflict-active phase are rare, because during the stress period the organ function is in fact improved.
-This is why, for example, cancers that develop during conflict activity are only detected during a routine check-up or follow-up examination.
+Symptoms in the conflict-active phase are rare because during the stress period the organ function is in fact improved.
+This is why, for example, cancers that develop during conflict activity are only detected during a routine check-up or a follow-up examination.